 - GeneTEK - Text by M. Alan Kazlev

-Important interplanetary age biotech megacorporation, they incorporated themselves into the "biopunk" Genetekker culture/clade.
-One of the few corps to survive the nanoswarms, they dominated the First Federation biotech industry, before ossifying into House Genen.
+An important Interplanetary Age biotech corporation, GeneTEK incorporated into the "biopunk" Genetekker culture/clade.
+It was one of the few corps to survive the Technocalypse, and went on to dominate the First Federation biotech industry as a megacorp, and survives in ossified form as House Genen.
 Some small hyperturing-run neo-GeneTEK type biocorporations can still be found flourishing in the Zoeific Biopolity to this day.

 - Hidalgo Emergent Order - Text by Anders Sandberg